 The parameter range we will study is as follows

-Parameter ranges in the first line is favored by the small-scale structure, as we briefly explained in Sec.~\ref{sec:introduction}.
-More detail will be given in following sections.
+The parameter ranges in the first line are favored by the small-scale structure, as we briefly explained in Sec.~\ref{sec:introduction}.
+More details will be given in the following sections.
 We set $\alpha'$ greater than 0.005 to make the DM relic density easy to satisfy, see next subsection for explanation. $\alpha' < 0.4$ is simply used to avoid Landau pole at a high energy scale~\cite{Li:2024wqj}.
 In the calculation of effective potential we further require $Q_S^2 \alpha' < 0.2$ to make perturbative calculation valid.
-The lower bound of dark Higgs mass $m_s$ is the Linde-Weinberg bound which says $m_s$ can not be too light otherwise the SSB can not happen when loop corrections to effective potential are considered.
+The lower bound of the dark Higgs mass $m_s$ is the Linde-Weinberg bound which says $m_s$ cannot be too light; otherwise, the SSB cannot happen when loop corrections to the effective potential are considered.
 The lower bound present here is an approximation, while the complete formula can be found in our previous paper~\cite{Li:2024wqj}.
 The upper bound of $m_s$ is required by a FOPT in the dark sector.
 Lattice simulations show that FOPT in Abelian Higgs model can only happen when Higgs mass is smaller or much smaller than gauge boson mass~\cite{Karjalainen:1996wx,Dimopoulos:1997cz}.
-Thus we dictate this upper bound to make our model has the potential to generate detectable stochastic gravitational waves from a FOPT.
+Thus we dictate this upper bound to give our model the potential to generate detectable stochastic gravitational waves from a FOPT.